rgychiu/of-hand-physics/DEVELOPMENT.md

    * Solved by converting opencv blob outlines to box2d edges, which interact with ofxBox2dCircle
 * Creating objects and interaction with contours quickly slowed program and caused crashes
    * Solved through catching bug of not deleting pointers in vectors before clearing and swapping with empty vectors
+* Box2d objects can be created outside of box2d world, which was set to be the same size as the webcam image size
+  * Solved by checking mouse coordinates on click

 # Sources
 **_Resources and documentation that were referenced while developing the program_**